chrissxMedia/Designs/README.md

 Running `make` might require custom configuration, like with `inkscape` < 1.0:
 `INKSCAPE="inkscape -e" make`

-or with other Common Lisp runtimes:
+Or with other Common Lisp runtimes:

-`CLISP="sbcl --script" make`
+`CL=clisp make`